Zoky-2020/Security_and_Privacy_in_AIGC/README.md

 # Security & Privacy in AIGC
-A list of research towards security & privacy in AI-Generated Content
+A list of research towards security & privacy in AI-Generated Content.
+Sorted by the appearance on [arXiv](https://arxiv.org/).

 ### Image Generation